Voronoi conjecture for five-dimensional parallelohedra: Pyramid-Pyramid-Pyramid case

 The last case is a prismatic dual cell as $\mathcal T_P$ does not have cubical dual 3-cells.
-We fix one prismatic dual cell $XYZX'Y'Z'$ and show that all cycles within this cell have gain function 1.
-All the cycles within this cell are generated by cycles around vertices of the prism, so it is enough to show that
+We fix one prismatic dual cell $XYZX'Y'Z'$ and show that all cycles within this cell have gain function~1.
+All the cycles within this cell are generated by cycles around vertices of the prism and the cycles defined by two triangular subcells of the prism, so it is enough to show that Here we use that edges $XX'$, $YY'$, and $ZZ'$ of the prism represent equivalent facet vectors of $\mathcal T_P$ so the value above is the value of $\gamma$ on the cycle around vertex $Y$ of the prism.

 If $P$ does not have a free direction, then $XYZX'Y'Z'$ belongs to a 4-cell $AXYZX'Y'Z'$ equivalent to a pyramid over triangular prism.
 We use pyramids and tetrahedra within this 4-cell to extract the value of $\gamma(XX',XY,YZ,XX')$.
 From the dual 3-cell $AXYY'X'$ we know that $\gamma(XX',XY)=\gamma(XX',XA,XY)$.
 From the tetrahedral dual 3-cell $AXYZ$ we know that $\gamma(XA,XY,YZ)=\gamma(XA,AZ,YZ)$.
 And from the pyramidal dual 3-cell $AYZZ'Y'$ we know that $\gamma(AZ,YZ,XX')=\gamma(AZ,XX')$ because $XX'$, $YY'$ and $ZZ'$ represent equivalent facet vectors.
 Combining these equalities together we get